-All School Improvement Funds were utilized for technology upgrades throughout the school building. \$3,000.
+In the 2016-2017 school year, all School Improvement Funds were utilized for technology upgrades throughout the school building. \$3,000.

-3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
-Yes a.
+- 3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
+Yes - a.
 If the school is not in compliance, describe the measures being implemented to meet SAC requirements.